U.S. flag An official website of the United States government

 Exports

 Some foreign governments seek official assurance that products exported to their countries can be marketed in the exporting country or meet specific requirements, for example, Current Good Manufacturing Practice (CGMP) requirements.
-Therefore, FDA issues export certificates to provide those assurances, as well as to facilitate product registration, imports, or other processes in foreign countries.
+FDA issues export certificates to provide those assurances, as well as to facilitate product registration, imports, or other processes in foreign countries.

-The “Certificate to Foreign Government” is for the export of animal food, medicated feeds, animal drugs, and animal devices that meet the applicable requirements of the FD&C Act for marketing in the United States.
-It certifies that a specific manufacturing facility(ies) which produces the product has been inspected and was in substantial compliance with the Current Good Manufacturing Practice requirements of the FD&C Act that relate to the product listed on the certificate, with the exception of certificates for animal devices because these products are not subject to a CGMP requirement.
+The “Certificate to Foreign Government(CFG) is for the export of animal food, medicated feeds, animal drugs, and animal devices that meet the applicable requirements of the FD&C Act for marketing in the United States.
+The CFG certifies that a specific manufacturing facility(ies) which produces the product has been inspected and was in substantial compliance with the Current Good Manufacturing Practice requirements that relate to the product listed on the certificate.
 Therefore, a CGMP inspection that relates to the product listed on this type of certificate must have occurred prior to issuance.
 There is a fee associated with issuance of this type of certificate.
 The certificate is good for two years from the date of issuance.

-The “Certificate of Free Sale” is for the export of animal food, medicated feed, and animal drugs that meet the applicable requirements of the FD&C Act for marketing in the United States.
+The “Certificate of Free Sale(COFS) is for the export of animal food, medicated feed, and animal drugs that meet the applicable requirements of the FD&C Act for marketing in the United States.
 No FDA CGMP inspection is required for FDA to issue this certificate, but an optional additional certification statement will appear on the certificate if the manufacturing facility(ies) were inspected and found to be in substantial compliance with the Current Good Manufacturing Practice requirements of the FD&C Act that relates to the product listed on the certificate.
 If the specific manufacturing facility is an animal food facility and has a current food facility registration, then a statement that the facility is registered as a food facility under section 415 of the FD&C Act will be applied to the certificate.
 There is a fee associated with issuance of this type of certificate.
 The certificate is good for two years from the date of issuance.

-The “Certificate of Exportability” is for the export of animal food, medicated feed, and unapproved animal drugs which cannot be legally marketed in the United States but meet the requirements of section 801(e) of the FD&C Act and may be legally exported.
-Unlike the Certificate to Foreign Government, it does not contain a certification that the manufacturing facility(ies) is in compliance with Current Good Manufacturing Practice requirements of the FD&C Act to allow the Certificate of Exportability to be issued for exportation of products from facilities that have not yet been inspected by FDA.
+The “Certificate of Exportability(COE) is for the export of animal food, medicated feed, and unapproved animal drugs which cannot be legally marketed in the United States but meet the requirements of section 801(e) of the FD&C Act, therefore, may be legally exported.
+Unlike the Certificate to Foreign Government, it does not contain a certification that the manufacturing facility(ies) is in compliance with Current Good Manufacturing Practice requirements of the FD&C Act to allow the Certificate of Exportability to be issued for export of products from facilities that have not yet been inspected by FDA.
 There is a fee associated with issuance of this type of certificate.
 The certificate is good for two years from the date of issuance.

-The “Certificate of a Pharmaceutical Product” is issued for approved and unapproved animal drugs, Type A medicated articles and APIs.
+The “Certificate of a Pharmaceutical Product(CPP) is issued for approved and unapproved animal drugs, Type A medicated articles and APIs.
 The certificate conforms to the format established by the World Health Organization (WHO) and is usually used by the importing country when considering whether to authorize the drug in question for sale in that country.
-The manufacturing facility must have been inspected and found to be in substantial compliance with the Current Good Manufacturing Practice requirements of the FD&C Act.
+The manufacturing facility must have been inspected and found to be in substantial compliance with the applicable Current Good Manufacturing Practice requirements of the FD&C Act.
 There is a fee associated with issuance of this type of certificate.
 The certificate is good for two years from the date of issuance.

-For questions about exporting veterinary products, contact CVMExportCertification@fda.hhs.gov.
+For questions about exporting veterinary products, contact: CVMExportCertification@fda.hhs.gov.

 Additional Information About Exporting Agricultural Products